-LIMITED WARRANTY
+LIMITED WARRANTY MICROWAVE OVENS

-Emerson Radio Corp. warrants this product to be free from manufacturing defects in original material, including original parts, and workmanship under normal home use and conditions ("manufacturing defect") for a period of one (1) year from date of original purchase in, and if used in the United States.
-Should service be necessary under this warranty, Emerson will provide the following at our Return Repair Facility, provided the manufacturing defect is verified along with the date of purchase:
+Emerson Radio Corp. warrants this product to be free from manufacturing defects in original material, including original parts, and workmanship under normal use and conditions ("manufacturing defect") for a period of one (1) year from date of original purchase in, and if used in, the United States ("warranty").
+Should service be necessary under this warranty, Emerson will provide the following at an Independent Service Center or Regional Repair Facility permitted by Emerson to perform repairs, provided the manufacturing defect is verified along with the date of purchase: